Breaking the Smalltimore Silence

 How do we know that April 2015 destabilized this entire political order?
 Here are three pieces of evidence.

 But 2016 was different.
-In the wake of the uprising, flooded with what seemed like a thousand candidates discussing a thousand issues, Smalltimore splintered into factions, and split between Catherine Pugh, Sheila Dixon, and Liz Embry.
+In the wake of the uprising, flooded with what seemed like a thousand candidates discussing a thousand issues, Smalltimore splintered into factions, split between three very different candidates — Catherine Pugh, Sheila Dixon, and Liz Embry.

 Third, today Smalltimore has lost control of the conversation on issues that are now important post-Freddie Gray.
-Many powerful people had to fight very hard to defeat the City Council bill raising the minimum wage — and convince the mayor to go back on her campaign promise to sign it.
-Then, because that was such a political hit, the mayor was forced to agree to a property tax increase in order to fund affordable housing — outraging many of her donors.
+Many powerful people had to fight very hard to defeat the City Council bill raising the minimum wage.
+And when it passed the Council anyway, the same people bad to convince the mayor to go back on her campaign promise and veto it.
+Then, because that veto was such a political hit, the mayor was forced to agree to a property tax increase in order to fund affordable housing, outraging many of her own donors.

-The entire point of the Baltimore 2000 consensus was make sure these public debates did not happen, and that policy was agreed upon in advance.
+The entire point of the Baltimore 2000 consensus was make sure these public debates did not happen.
+The consensus was supposed drive, and set limits upon, the policy debate.
 But that’s not happening anymore.